CAPage/personal-website/index.md

 order: 10
 ---

 Hi, I'm Charlie Ann.
-I am:
-* A freelance instructor, trainer, TA, and lecturer in Computer Science.
-* A game developer.
-A game I have worked on - Bot Party - was a finalist for the alt.ctrl.GDC IGF award in 2018.
-* A Level 2 Magic: the Gathering Judge.
-* A PhD researcher.
-I work in integrating electronic institutions into multi-agent systems (at scale), and run-time norm change.
-I'm currently based at the University of Bath.

-For more information about the projects I have been and am involved in, how to find me on other platforms, and a CV, see the tabs above.
+I work as a consultant and freelancer through my company, Another Feather Limited, in a wide range of loosely Computer Science related fields:
+* Teaching
+* E-Learning
+* Modelling & Simulation
+* Games
+* AI

+I'm currently working on finishing my PhD, on institutional self-governance in multi-agent systems, in the Computer Science department of the University of Bath.

+I enjoy interesting new challenges, projects, and research from a huge array of fields, often blending computer science with the social sciences or philosophy.

+If you're interested in working with me, or just want to see what I've been working on, look at the pages in the tabs above.
+To get in contact with me, see my [Contact Page](Contact).